If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

 2. Bariloche & Northern Patagonia

 Northern Patagonia in particular is a great place to relocate to.
-Bariloche is the largest city here and the most popular among expats.
+Bariloche is the largest city in this region and the most popular among expats.

-This is a great area to raise children (and has particularly caught my eye recently after having our first child in Argentina!).
+If you’re moving as a family, Bariloche is a great area to raise children.
 You’ll be blessed with four proper seasons.
-Imagine yourself going on hikes in the summer and enjoying Argentina’s best ski resort in winter!
+Imagine enjoying the best Bariloche hikes in the summer and then living next to Argentina’s best ski resort in winter!

 3. Mendoza